 Where do you buy the chains?

-You can get your chains off (affiliate link) Amazon for 33 cents a piece.
+You can get your chains off (affiliate link) School Life.
 You have the option of buying a 24″ or 30″ chain.
 I use the 24″ chain with my 2nd graders and it works great.

 How do you make them so they are ready to give to students?